ontio/documentation/docs/pages/doc_en/Introduction/tutorial_for_developer_en.md

 <p align="center" class="version">Version 1.0.0 </p>

 Ontology is a new generation of high-performance public blockchains.
-The infrastructure is scalable, stable and allow low level customization for different business requirements.
-After Ontology MainNet release, we have welcomed many new developers to the Ontology technical community and launched our [Developer Center ](https://bounty.ont.io/index.php/index/developer)
+The infrastructure is scalable, stable, and allows low-level customization for different business requirements.
+After the Ontology MainNet release, we have welcomed many new developers to the Ontology technical community and launched our [Developer Center ](https://bounty.ont.io/index.php/index/developer).

-This documentation is an entry to the Ontology ecosystem for new Ontology developers as well as experienced.
+This documentation is an entry to the Ontology ecosystem for new Ontology developers, as well as experienced ones.
 The Ontology community and Ontology core team maintain the documentation - we welcome you to help us with this!
-The documentation serves the purpose of providing a a clear understanding of Ontology's technology and ecosystem.
+The documentation serves the purpose of providing a clear understanding of Ontology's technology and ecosystem.
 This document is an overview of the Ontology documentation center and provides an introduction of each section, which help developers familiarize themselves with Ontology quickly.

 - [Ontology](#ontology)
     - [What is Ontology](#what-is-ontology)